 The old saying that nothing good is free holds true when your check engine warning lights up.
 It’s important to have an experienced auto repair specialist perform a professional assessment of your vehicle and get it fixed right the first time.

 What to Do When Your Check Engine Light Activates

-When the check engine light comes on, it’s only natural to be concerned about safety and the expense of having your vehicle repaired.
-While the early warning system may not indicate a serious malfunction, it’s important schedule an appointment with a professional to diagnose the problem and complete the necessary repairs.
+When the check engine light comes on, it’s only natural to be concerned about the safety and the expense of having your vehicle repaired.
+While the early warning system may not indicate a serious malfunction, it’s important to schedule an appointment with a professional to diagnose the problem and complete the necessary repairs.

 Check engine warnings generally provide car owners with a modest time buffer between the start of a malfunction and being placed in harm’s way.
 When lit, the engine icon indicates that one or more systems are failing, and extended driving could result in excessive and more costly damage to your vehicle.

 The best solution to dealing with the unnerving check engine light is to take your vehicle one of our Houston-area repair shops to have the problem properly and promptly diagnosed.
 The alternatives include being broken down on the side of the road, further damage to the vehicle, and more costly repairs.
 Don’t risk further damage to your car, call us today!

 - FAQs: OBDII Emissions Testing, Texas Department of Public Safety.
 Retrieved September 11, 2019 from https://www.dps.texas.gov/rsd/vi/misc/faq/faq_obdii.htm.

 - OBDII (Check Engine Light) Trouble Codes, Your OBD-II Trouble Codes Repair Site.
 Retrieved September 11, 2019 from https://www.obd-codes.com/trouble_codes/.